Bad breath, gum disease, decay, tooth loss will be the long term consequence of not brushing your teeth regularly.

 Removal of minerals occurs initially on a microscopic level.
 In actual fact, if you change your habits and look after your teeth better you will be able to reverse these very first stages of tooth decay.

-Unfortunately if nothing changes and plaque continues to build up, and if the bacteria continue to be fed by the sugars that your put into your mouth, the perfectly formed tooth begins to look nothing like it did before.
+Unfortunately if nothing changes and plaque continues to build up, and if the bacteria continue to be fed by the sugars that your put into you mouth, the perfectly formed tooth begins to look nothing like it did before.

 Teeth with decay will start as white spots on your teeth, which may pick up stains or develop further to become black spots.
-Worse than this, holes will develop and teeth, often become infected and very sensitive as the more more receptive and less protected inner layers of the tooth are exposed.
+Worse than this, holes will develop and teeth, often become infected and very sensitive as the more receptive and less protected inner layers of the tooth are exposed.

 Just take a look at the following image.
 You cannot fail to see the chunks of tooth that are missing as a result of not brushing the teeth.
 If this doesn’t open your eyes to what happens when you don’t brush your teeth, perhaps the thought of tooth loss might?!